shubhamkhan/Results-Management-System/README.md

 # Results Management System

-The "Results Management System" project is a Management system where three types of users are there [1] Administrator - Access all control and settings.
+The "Results Management System" project is a Management system where three types of users are there -<br />
+[1] Administrator - Access all control and settings. <br />
-[2] Faculty - Give the marks to all the students based on there the subject.
+[2] Faculty - Give the marks to all the students based on there the subject. <br />
 [3] Student - Choose the Subject, Print the mark sheet.

-**Live Preview**:
+**Live Preview**: Not Available

 ## Technology used